felangel/bloc/packages/bloc/README.md

 }
 ```

-At this point, all `Bloc` exceptions will also be reported to the `SimpleBlocDelegate` and we can see them in the console.
+At this point, all `Bloc` `Exceptions` will also be reported to the `SimpleBlocDelegate` and we can see them in the console.

 ## Dart Versions